syncfusion-content/xamarin.android-docs/xamarin-android/SfMaskedEdit/Localization.md

 ---
 layout: post
-title: Localization with Syncfusion® SfMaskedEdit control for Xamarin.Android platform
+title: Localization with Syncfusion® SfMaskedEdit Control for Xamarin.Android Platform
-description: Learn how to localize the special symbols such as currency symbol, date separator, decimal separator etc., in SfMaskedEdit control for Xamarin.Forms platform
+description: Learn how to localize special symbols such as currency symbol, date separator, and decimal separator in the SfMaskedEdit control for the Xamarin.Android platform.
 platform: Xamarin.Android
 control: SfMaskedEdit
 documentation: ug
-keywords: mask, SfMaskedEdit, maskededit
+keywords: mask, SfMaskedEdit, maskededit, localization, culture, symbols

 ---